azure-contrib/azure-scripty/README.md

 * 'Positional' is an array of values that will be added positionally at the beginning.
 * The rest of the properties are optional and will be appended with --[Property Name] and the value i.e. --Foo Bar.
 * For quoted values, use a double quotes within the single quotes i.e. {'name':'"foo bar"'}.
-* For parameters with no value / flages i.e. --bar, the value can be left null or empty.
+* For parameters which are flags i.e. --git, the value can be null, '' or 'true'.

 For example passing the command below